 As far as the Max Trainer M9 vs the M6, we'd probably lean towards the M9 as it has so many more features, including the 10" touch screen.

-So to summarize, our top choice of the Max Trainers is the M9, followed by the Max Total 16 followed by the M6.
+So to summarize, our top choice of the Max Trainers is the M9, followed by the Max Total 16, then the SE, followed by the M6.

 Although not your typical elliptical machine, the Bowflex Max Trainer M6 can certainly help you reach your fitness goals.